-- The Alzheimer's Association, "2018 Alzheimer's Disease Facts and Figures;" - The Alzheimer's Association, "2017 Alzheimer's Disease Facts and Figures;" - Eke, P.I., Dye, B.A., Wei, L., Thornton-Evans, G.O., Genco, R.J.
-"Prevalence of Periodontitis in Adults in the United States: 2009 and 2010."
-Journal of Dental Research.
-Volume 91, Issue 10, August 2012; - · Pharmaceutical Research and Manufacturers of America, "2017 Medicines in Development for Alzheimer's Disease;" - · University of California San Francisco Memory and Aging Center, "Familial Alzheimer's Disease;" and - World Health Organization, "Dementia fact sheet."
+- The Alzheimer's Association, "2018 Alzheimer's Disease Facts and Figures;" - The Alzheimer's Association, "2017 Alzheimer's Disease Facts and Figures;" - P.I.
+Eke, B.A.
+Dye, L. Wei, G.O.
+Thornton-Evans, and R.J.
+Genco, "Prevalence of Periodontitis in Adults in the United States: 2009 and 2010:" - · Pharmaceutical Research and Manufacturers of America, "2017 Medicines in Development for Alzheimer's Disease;" and - · University of California San Francisco Memory and Aging Center, "Familial Alzheimer's Disease."

-The content of the above sources, except to the extent specifically set forth in this prospectus, does not constitute a portion of this prospectus and is not incorporated herein.
 Information that is based on estimates, forecasts, projections, market research, or similar methodologies is inherently subject to uncertainties and actual events or circumstances may differ materially from events and circumstances that are assumed in this information.
 While we believe that the data we use from third parties are reliable, we have not independently verified the accuracy or completeness of the data.
 Further, while we believe our internal research is reliable, such research has not been verified by any third party.
 You are cautioned not to give undue weight to any such information, projections, and estimates.